LambdaHack/LambdaHack/README.md

 Moria/Angband style (it also uses the `AGPL` license, and `BSD3 + AGPL = AGPL`, so make sure you want to liberate your code and content to such an extent).

-When creating a new game based on LambdaHack I've found it useful to place completely new content at the end of the content files to distinguish from merely modified original LambdaHack content and thus help merging with new releases.
-Removals of LambdaHack content merge reasonably well, so there are no special considerations.
-When modifying individual content items, it makes sense to keep their Haskell identifier names and change only in-game names and possibly frequency group names.

 Installation of the sample game from binary archives
 ----------------------------------------------------

-The game runs rather slowly in the browser (fastest on Chrome) and you are limited to only one font, though it's scalable.
+The game runs rather slowly in the browser (fastest on Chrome) and you are limited to the square font for all purposes, though it's scalable.
 Also, savefiles are prone to corruption on the browser, e.g., when it's closed while the game is still saving progress (which takes a long time).
 Hence, after trying out the game,